Knee pain has a strong relationship to our feet and the rest of our lower limbs.

 - Push on or pull the joint to evaluate the integrity of the structures in your knee; and

 - Examine your gait to determine if poor biomechanics, foot or ankle posture may be contributing to your problem.

-In some cases, your doctor might suggest tests such as:
+In some cases, your Podiatrist might suggest tests such as:

 - X-ray.
-Your doctor may first recommend having an X-ray, which can help detect bone fractures and degenerative joint disease.
+Your Podiatrist may first recommend having an X-ray, which can help detect bone fractures and degenerative joint disease.